itsvee0120/AD300/Outside of class projects/Week 3 assignments/Simple Geometry Application GUI/README.md

 - **Button Actions**: Each button performs specific actions when clicked, demonstrating event handling.
 - **Layout Management**: Utilizes `FlowLayout` for button arrangement, allowing for a dynamic and responsive design.

+## Requirements
+- Java Development Kit (JDK) 8 or higher.
+- An IDE (like IntelliJ IDEA or Eclipse) or text editor to run the code.

 ## Implementation
 ### Main Class
 The main class sets up the `JFrame` and initializes the components, including the button panel.
 The buttons are added to the panel, and action listeners are assigned to handle user interactions.